icylace/deep-into-the-code/Haskell/README.md

 My Haskell notes comprise of several source code files.
 I've written them this way to verify the correctness of the syntax of my notes.

-`haskell.hs` may be run or compiled from the terminal while the numbered files are intended to be loaded from within the GHCi REPL environment.
+For instance, `haskell.hs` may be compiled and run from the command line or loaded and run from within the GHCi REPL environment.

 My current preferred way to install Haskell on macOS is by using [Homebrew](https://brew.sh) to install [The Haskell Tool Stack](https://haskellstack.org/).
 If you're on a Mac, go to your terminal and run the following installation command.